 To this end, we are working on:

-i) Supply-chain security:Logic locking, Split manufacturing, and Camouflaging
+- Supply-chain security:Logic locking, Split manufacturing and Camouflaging

-ii) Security of System-on-Chips: Hack@DAC and HardFails
+- Security of System-on-Chips: Hardware Fuzzing, Hack@Event, and HardFails

 If you are a Texas A&M student (graduate or undergraduate) and are interested in our research, please reach out to us by sending your CV to email@example.com.